ZEPL/zepl-documentation/docs/guide/authentication/authentication_providers.md

 </br>

 # Username / Password <a name="user-pass"></a>
 This is the default authentication method for Zepl and will be enabled upon sign up.
-This gives each user the ability to create a Zepl user name and password for authentication.
+This gives each user the ability to create a Zepl username and password for authentication.

 <img src="../../img/authentication/zepl_username_password.png" class="image-box img-100"/>

 # Google <a name="google"></a>
 Enable your users to authenticate with their existing Google accounts.
-Ther are only two fields required for this configuration in Zepl: `Client ID` and `Client Secret`.
+There are only two fields required for this configuration in Zepl: `Client ID` and `Client Secret`.

 <img src="../../img/authentication/google/zepl_config_google.png" class="image-box img-100"/>